Report by Hans Schaefer,

 From Shangmujč hostel, go along the street up the valley about two kilometers, to the second river bridge (alt.
 3700m pos.
 N29.49078 E101.65224).
 There, take right turn up a tractor road along the river for 100 meters, then follow the tractor road over the side valley river (left), then a right turn, again left, until just in front of the entrance to a farm house.
 Then turn right, round the fence (have it on your left hand side) and follow the small visible path up the mountain towards north.
 Follow this path as far as it gets you, then head up the mountain, mostly on its edge, towards east.
 You will have to cross some newly planted firs as well as bush, but most of the way is easy.
 It gets easier farther up.
 Along the edge, you may find small cairns.
 From 4300 meter altitude, most of the ground is covered by grass, plus some small juniper and azalea shrubs.
 Larger cairns are at 4640m, but you should head up to the top at 4710m in order to have a great view round, including to Gonga Shan.
 Towards southwest, you can see the high mountains at the border to Tibet.
 The trip up may take you four hours.
 You may continue from the top northeastwards to Zimei Yakou, that is about 4 km more, some up and down.

 Here is a picture with the view from the mountain top towards northwest, beyond Yulongxi.
 The light area looking like sand is west of the village called Quanhuatan, north of Yulongxi.
 A mountain river has left terraces covered with colored sand and moss.
 This are is definitely worth a trip.
+From that area you may cross over the mountains westwards to ShaDe.

 Here is a picture of the valley below the mountain.
 The slopes are